 How does a Robot Lawn Mower Work?

-Once you set up a robot lawnmower, it will work autonomously.
+Once you set up a robotic mower, it will work autonomously.
 This means that you don’t have to switch it on or keep an eye on it.
-The mower will start cutting the grass on a time scheduled by you and get back to its dock to recharge its battery for the next mow.
+The mower will start cutting the grass at a time scheduled by you and get back to its dock to recharge its battery for the next mow.

-A robot mower creates a map of your lawn, ensuring that it doesn’t go over the edges into the borders.
-It cuts in a random pattern, which may make it seem like your mower has lost control, but it won’t stop until it has completely cut every square inch of the lawn.
-The downside to the random cutting of the robot lawnmower is that you will not get a stripped lawn.
+A robot mower creates a map of your lawn, ensuring that it doesn’t go over the edges into the borders of your flower beds or other landscaped areas.
+The robotic lawn mower cuts in a random pattern, which may make it seem like your mower has lost control, but it won’t stop until it has completely cut every square inch of the lawn.
+The downside to the random cutting of a robotic mower is that you will not get a stripped lawn.

 Most robot lawnmowers have sensors so they can detect any obstacle in front of them.
 If they encounter an obstacle, they will change their course so it is best to remove any obstacles from the lawn.
 There is no need to empty these mowers because they don’t collect the cuttings.
 Rather, they leave them on the lawn as mulch to promote healthy grass growth.